vidalab/vidalab.github.io/source/_posts/2014-07-06-bigquery-big-data-visualization-with-d3-dot-js.markdown

 I will use New York Taxi dataset hosted on Google BigQuery.
 It is 4+ GB and has more than 350 million rows in 2 tables.
 In this article, I want to show you how to query it on the fly.
 Then use D3.js to create a line chart of total trip amount over time.
 You can explore the dataset here:

+(You'll need to setup BigQuery account with one project to see public table)

 https://bigquery.cloud.google.com/table/833682135931:nyctaxi.trip_fare?pli=1

 BigQuery has full SQL support.
 So we can run aggregate query directly on dataset.
 We'll group by month/year and sum total_amount column.
 It takes less than 5 seconds.